 Accident?
 Design?
 Or both?

 To conclude that this state of global affairs is purely benign, accidental or situational is, as an argument on it’s own, wilful naivety.
 Our world situation is emergent,30 part of a natural progression of compounding influences, but that does not mean that events cannot also be purposefully and pragmatically manipulated.
-Pragmatism and manipulation are a natural part of our evolutionary journey as a species.
-But so too is being observant and self-aware, learning from our mistakes, overcoming and adapting to increasingly complex levels of adversity brought about by our own individual and collective hubris?
+It’s not an either-or, but both-and.

 Politicians have been either A. an integral part in this corporate takeover, profiting from doing so through links to other wealthy elites31 B. have passively accepted the situation and considered themselves as pragmatic realists in a globally competitive world32 or C. have challenged the status quo and been overcome or side-lined by the overwhelming power of the establishment.33